 The Society of Legal Scholars (SLS), formerly the Society of Public Teachers of Law in Great Britain and Northern Ireland (SPTL), is a society for those involved in teaching law in a university or similar institution, or otherwise involved in legal scholarship.
 Its membership includes both academic and practising lawyers.
 The web site includes news and information relating to its activities, events and publications.

 The Solicitors Disciplinary Tribunal (SDT) adjudicates on alleged breaches of rules of professional conduct by members of the solicitors’ profession in England and Wales.
-Its web site includes information about the SDT’s constitution and procedures and annual reports 2002 onwards.
+Its web site includes a searchable database of judgments 1999 onwards, the Solicitors (Disciplinary Proceedings) Rules 2007, information about the SDT’s constitution and procedures and annual reports 2002 onwards.

 The Solicitors Regulation Authority (SRA) has been the independent regulator of solicitors in England and Wales since January 2007.
 Its web site includes the current version of the SRA Handbook which came into effect on 6 October 2011 and incorporates the formerly separate Solicitors’ Code of Conduct and Solicitors’ Accounts Rules.
 Other content includes consultations, news and contact details.

 SAHCA is a national association representing the interests of solicitors practising as advocates in the higher courts in England and Wales.
-The web site includes a directory of members, a selection of articles, and recent legal news.
+The web site includes the association’s constitution and information about its complaints procedure, and recent legal news.

-The Society of Writers to Her Majesty’s Signet, or WS Society, is a professional society most of whose members are Scottish solicitors in private practice.
+The Society of Writers to Her Majesty’s Signet, or WS Society, is a professional society most of whose members are Scottish solicitors, in law firms or in-house.
 The web site provides information on the activities of the Society (with a particular emphasis on education and training) and allows access to the online catalogue of the Signet Library, one of the most extensive law libraries in Scotland.

-Young Legal Aid Lawyers (YLAL) is a group of lawyers committed to practising in areas of law that have traditionally been publicly funded, with a membership including qualified junior lawyers, pupil barristers, trainee solicitors, students and paralegals.
+Young Legal Aid Lawyers (YLAL) is a group of lawyers committed to practising in England and Wales in areas of law that have traditionally been publicly funded.
+Its membership includes qualified junior lawyers, pupil barristers, trainee solicitors, students and paralegals.
 YLAL campaigns for a sustainable legal aid system, promotes diversity within the legal aid sector and the interests of new entrants to the profession, and provides a network for those beginning careers in the legal aid sector.
-The YLAL website includes information about the group, its subgroups and meetings, and also includes information about legal aid, responses to consultations, briefings, reports, and news.
+Its web site provides details of YLAL’s activities, and also includes information about legal aid, responses to consultations, briefings, reports, and news.